tumagonx/nwjs_docs_old/How to package and distribute your apps.md

 Now you can move and distribute the single `app_boxed.exe` to anywhere, without any `nw.pak` and `*.dll` files.

-Alternatively, for batch bundling, there is a small Node integration module [enigmavirtualbox](https://www.npmjs.org/package/enigmavirtualbox).
+Alternatively, for batch bundling, there is also a small Node integration module [enigmavirtualbox](https://www.npmjs.org/package/enigmavirtualbox).
 It even automatically downloads and locally unpacks the Enigma Virtual Box distribution.
-For this install Node and NPM and run in your windows
+For this, install Node and NPM and run in your Windows
 terminal:

 1. `npm install -g enigmavirtualbox`